 The relationship between a landlord and a tenant is a simple one.
-The landlord ensures safe and habitable conditions and the tenant pays the rent.
+The landlord ensures safe and habitable conditions, and the tenant pays the rent.
 That’s in a perfect world.
-Since we live in a not-so-perfect world, it can be complicated as well.
+Since we live in a not-so-perfect world, it can also be complicated.

-Problems arise.
-It’s not a matter of if.
+Problems arise and it’s not a matter of if.
 It’s a matter of when.
 These problems are resolved in most cases.
-The tenant reports the problem and the landlord fixes it.
+The tenant reports the problem, and the landlord fixes it.
 However, there are cases wherein either the tenant or the landlord has a problem with the actions of the other.

-This is why you should be familiar with the landlord tenant law whether you’re a landlord or a tenant.
-You have to know the renters’ rights and the landlord responsibilities.
-This way, you know if you’re in the right or in the wrong.
+This is why you should be familiar with the law, whether you’re one party or the other.
+You have to know your rights and the landlord’s responsibilities in California.
+This way, you know if you’re in the right or the wrong.
 You’ll know what your rights and responsibilities are.

 Different states have different laws.
-You’re reading this article because you want to know what the law in California is.
-This article will help as we’ll provide you everything there is to know.
-This is very important so that you’ll be able to comply with the laws from the screening to when you move out.
-The information on this article will also help you if in case you feel that you’re an aggrieved party.
+You’re reading this article because you want to know the landlord-tenant law in California.
+This article will help provide you with everything there is to know.
+This is very important to comply with the laws from the screening to when you move out.
+The information in this article will also help you if you feel that you’re an aggrieved party.

 California Landlord Tenant Act